AlexBHarley/deepstream.io-website/src/tutorials/integrations/other-digital-ocean/readme.md

-# How To setup a realtime server with deepstream.io, Redis and MongoDB on Ubuntu 16.04
+# How to setup a realtime server with deepstream.io, Redis and MongoDB on Ubuntu 16.04

 ### Introduction